halmogbl/oidc_drf/README.md

 returning unsecured JWT tokens and RP wants to accept them.
 OIDC_TOKEN_USE_BASIC_AUTH = False # defalut False

-# you can map the info comming back fsrom IDP to user model
+# you can map the info comming back from the IDP to user model
 # defalut is {}
 OIDC_FIELD_MAPPING = {
     'field_in_my_user_model': 'field_in_in_oidc',